gcp-development/web-application/README.md

 ## Motivation

 There is no "one-size-fits-all" for any technology and everything comes down to "what we are trying to solve?".
 For Web3, we are dealing with distributed applications working on distributed software infrastructure (P2P networks).
-Meaning, right from the beginning our mandatory requirements are "resource-efficient","minimize latency" and "support high concurrency".
-In business terms this means we are going to lose money if we don't get the right trade-offs in our technology selection.
-For startups these technical choices and trade-offs will be crucial in their product development and ability to scale.
+In business terms this means we are going to lose money if we don't get the right trade-offs in our technology stack.
+For startups these technical choices and trade-offs will be crucial in their product development and ability to scale.Meaning, right from the beginning our mandatory requirements are "resource-efficient","minimize latency" and "support high concurrency".

 <hr>
 References:<br>